UPDATE: June 5, 2017

 Through a series of team activities, such as cooperative play, literacy, discussion and art, Journey of Hope helps children strengthen their natural abilities to cope and process their emotions of fear and loss.
 It also helps to identify children who may need additional support or assistance, and encourages kids to communicate their own need for help.

-To date, this partnership has helped train 33 master trainers and 88 program facilitators, initiating 12 active Journey of Hope workshops that have reached 120 children.
+To date, this partnership has helped train 33 master trainers and 105 program facilitators who have initiated 14 active Journey of Hope workshops that have reached 130 children.

 Save the Children is one of very few U.S. providers of child-focused psychosocial support following disasters.
 Journey of Hope, proven by academic evaluators to promote critical protective factors after emergencies, has reached over 85,000 children in the U.S. to date.

-The Prevention Research Center (WVPRC) is one of 26 prevention research centers funded by the Centers for Disease Control and Prevention cooperative agreement number 1-U48-DP-005004.
+The West Virginia Prevention Research Center (WVPRC) is one of 26 prevention research centers funded by the Centers for Disease Control and Prevention (CDC) cooperative agreement number 1-U48-DP-005004.
 The WVPRC is housed in the West Virginia University School of Public Health.